Monday, May 23, 2011

 July 11, 1798, the King, who bears all the work, opened the shrine as a royal chapel with great pomp and solemnity.

 In 1881, at the request of the archbishop of Toledo, San Antonio de la Florida, belonging to the Royal Heritage, free palatal parish was ceded by the usufructuary to install the new parish of San Antonio Madrid.
-Since then, the intensification of the cult of the parish use, it was found that the smoke of incense and candles were seriously damaging the paintings of Goya in the church, declared a National Monument
+Since then, the intensification of the cult of the parish use, it was found that the smoke of incense and candles were seriously damaging the paintings of Goya in the church, declared a National Monument in 1905.

 In 1919 there was a significant event in the story we're telling: the move to the chapel as a place more suitable to his eternal rest, Goya's remains, buried since his death in 1828 in the pantheon of Goicoechea in Bordeaux and in 1900 moved to Madrid's San Isidro Cemetery.